-A long or short sleeved collared business shirt (sleeves rolled up neatly to the elbow), no tie, no blazer, no jumper.
-Charcoal grey trousers, dark socks and black formal leather shoes are required as usual.
+A long or short sleeved collared white shirt or revere collar blouse (sleeves rolled up neatly to the elbow), no tie, no blazer, no pullover or sweater.
+Charcoal grey trousers or RBC Navy/Yellow tartan skirt, charcoal grey socks or navy tights (opaque) or socks and black formal leather shoes are required as usual.